The nexus between negative charge-transfer and reduced on-site Coulomb energy in a correlated topological metal CoTe$_2$: Abstract

 \section{Abstract}

-The layered $3d$ transition metal dichalcogenides (TMDs) CoTe$_2$ and NiTe$_2$ are topological Dirac Type-II metals.
-Their $d$-bands do not exhibit the expected correlation-induced band narrowing seen in CoO and NiO.
-We address this conundrum by quantifying the on-site Coulomb energy $U_{dd}$ via single-particle partial density of states and the two-hole correlation satellite using valence band resonant photoemission spectroscopy (PES), and obtain $U_{dd}$ = 3.0 eV/3.7 eV for CoTe$_2$/NiTe$_2$.
-Charge-transfer (CT) cluster model simulations of the measured core-level PES and x-ray absorption spectra of CoTe\textsubscript{2} and CoO validate their contrasting electronic parameters:$U_{dd}$ and CT energy $\Delta$ are (3.0 eV, -2.0 eV) for CoTe\textsubscript{2}, and (5.0 eV, 4.0 eV) for CoO, respectively.
+The layered $3d$ transition metal dichalcogenide (TMD) CoTe$_2$ is a topological Dirac Type-II metal.
+However, the Co $3d$-bands in CoTe$_2$ do not exhibit the expected correlation-induced band narrowing seen in CoO.
+We address this conundrum by studying the electronic structure of CoTe$_2$ using hard x-ray photoemission spectroscopy (HAXPES), x-ray absorption spectroscopy (XAS) and Resonant-PES.
+We quantify the on-site Coulomb energy $U_{dd}$ via single-particle partial density of states and the two-hole correlation satellite using valence band Resonant-PES), and obtain $U_{dd}$ = 3.0 eV for CoTe$_2$.
+Charge-transfer (CT) cluster model simulations of the experimental core-level Co $2p$ PES and $L$-edge XAS spectra of CoTe\textsubscript{2} and CoO validate their contrasting electronic parameters:$U_{dd}$ and CT energy $\Delta$ are (3.0 eV, -2.0 eV) for CoTe\textsubscript{2}, and (5.0 eV, 4.0 eV) for CoO, respectively.
 The $d$-$p$ hybridization strength $T_{eg}$ for CoTe$_2 > \sim$20 meV) of the relevant Moir\'{e} band clarified its Mott-insulator behavior\cite{Cao3}.
-In contrast, recent angle-resolved PES (ARPES) studies on the late-$3d$ TMDs 1$T$-CoTe$_2$ and 1$T$-NiTe$_2$ (hereafter, CoTe$_2$ and NiTe$_2$) have shown that they are topological Dirac Type-II metals with bulk spin-orbit split Te $5p$ bands crossing $E_F$\cite{Chakraborty2023,Ghosh2019,Mukherjee,hlevyack2021,Nurmamat,Bhatt_2025}.
-Both, CoTe$_2$ and NiTe$_2$ show weak Pauli paramagnetic-type susceptibility, and linear magnetoresistance upto 9 T applied field\cite{WangCM, Shi, Mao,Xu2018}.
-Surprisingly, they do not show evidence for the expected strong correlation effects like the very narrow $d$-band dispersions in CoO and NiO, which showed only 25\% widths of the band dispersions obtained from DFT calculations\cite{ZXShen}.
+The above discussions and examples indicate the importance of quantifying and comparing $U_{dd}$, $\Delta$ and the $d$-$p$ hybridization strength $T$ or bandwidth $W$ for describing correlation effects.
+A recent angle-resolved PES (ARPES) study of the late-$3d$ TMD 1$T$-CoTe$_2$ (hereafter, CoTe$_2$) has shown that it is a topological Dirac Type-II metal with bulk spin-orbit split Te $5p$ bands crossing $E_F$\cite{Chakraborty2023}.
+Furthermore, CoTe$_2$ shows weak Pauli paramagnetic-type susceptibility, and linear magnetoresistance upto 9 T applied field\cite{WangCM}.
+Surprisingly, CoTe$_2$ does not show evidence for the expected strong correlation effects like the very narrow $d$-band dispersions in CoO, which showed only 25\% widths of the band dispersions obtained from DFT calculations\cite{ZXShen}.
+Thus, it is important to study CoTe$_2$ and quantify the electronic parameters $U_{dd}$, $\Delta$ and $T$ in order to characterize its electronic structure.